-California producers shipped 49 thousand tons of crumb rubber for use in asphalt paving projects in 2023, the same number of tons shipped in 2022.
-About half of all road projects are completed by municipalities and not Caltrans.
-Many industry representatives mentioned they had expected greater increases in demand by Caltrans due to enactment of SB1, the Road Repair and Accountability Act of 2017.
-However, SB1 funds are allocated to both state and local jurisdictions and are used for a wide variety of infrastructure improvements, many that do not involve rubberized asphalt placement or use.
-That along with environmental concerns have resulted in an increase in bids for materials and services other than rubberized asphalt paving.
+California producers shipped 49,000 tons of crumb rubber for use in asphalt paving projects in 2023, the same number of tons shipped in 2022.
+Caltrans reported using 17,000 tons of crumb rubber in its pavement projects.
+California municipalities and the private sector used 25,000 tons of crumb rubber in paving projects.
+The rest is used for private roads, airfields, parking lots, and other facilities.
+Many industry representatives indicated they had expected greater increases in demand by Caltrans due to the enactment of SB 1 (Beall, Chapter 5, Statutes of 2017), the Road Repair and Accountability Act.
+However, SB 1 funds are allocated to both state and local jurisdictions and are used for a wide variety of infrastructure improvements, many that do not involve rubberized asphalt.

-Caltrans has a statutory minimum requirement of 11.58 pounds of crumb rubber modifier per metric ton of the total asphalt paving materials used.
-In 2022 they used 12.63 pounds of crumb rubber per metric ton of asphalt paving used.
-In 2023 the draft values show a continued decrease to 11.7 pounds per metric ton of asphalt paving, which is still above the statutory minimum.
-It is expected to stabilize at just above the minimum for future years.
+Public Resources Code Section 42703 requires Caltrans to use at least 11.58 pounds of crumb rubber modifier per metric ton of the total asphalt paving materials used.
+In 2022, Caltrans used 12.63 pounds of crumb rubber per metric ton of asphalt paving used.
+In 2023, the preliminary numbers indicate Caltrans used 11.7 pounds of crumb rubber per metric ton of asphalt paving.
+Caltrans expects its use of crumb rubber will continue to exceed the statutory requirement.

-In 2023, they used about 2.6 million metric tons of Hot Mix Asphalt, a decrease from the 2022 value of 2.7 million.
-Of the Hot Mix Asphalt used by Caltrans in 2023, 35 percent was rubberized and reflects the 33 million lbs. of crumb rubber used, a slight decrease from the previous year's 34 million lbs. used in Rubberized Hot Mix Asphalt (RHMA) placement by Caltrans.
+In 2023, Caltrans used about 2.6 million metric tons of hot mix asphalt, a decrease from 2.7 million metric tons in 2022.
+Of the hot mix asphalt used by Caltrans in 2023, 35% was rubberized and reflects 33 million pounds of crumb rubber.
+Caltrans crumb rubber usage in 2023 slightly decreased from 2022 when 34 million pounds of rubberized hot mix asphalt (RHMA) was placed by Caltrans.

 Figure 7 illustrates this trend, showing reductions in the total amount of asphalt placed over each of the last four years.
-While Caltrans has satisfied the mandate of minimum pounds per metric ton of asphalt, the actual percentage has declined in recent years.
+While Caltrans has satisfied the mandate of minimum pounds per metric ton of asphalt, the actual amount of asphalt pavement placed has declined in recent years.

-Caltrans tracks crumb rubber use in four pavement categories, Pavement Preservation, Capitol Preventative Maintenance, Rehabilitation, and New Capacity.
-Annual rubber usage for Capitol Preventative maintenance and Pavement Preservation were reported to decline from 2022 to 2023 by Approximately .4 million Metric Tonnes (.44092 million US Tons), while Rehabilitation and New Capacity categories were reported to increase by approximately .1 million Metric Tons (.11 US million Tons).
+Caltrans tracks crumb rubber use in four pavement categories: Pavement Preservation, Capitol Preventative Maintenance, Rehabilitation, and New Capacity.
+Annual rubber usage for Capitol Preventative Maintenance and Pavement Preservation were reported to decline from 2022 to 2023 by approximately 0.4 million metric tons, while Rehabilitation and New Capacity categories were reported to increase by approximately 0.1 million metric tons.

-Since 2018 the RHMA percentage decrease has a general correlation to the total hot mix asphalt placed.
-However, in the future, Caltrans is expected to meet their mandated percentage of rubber usage in hot mix asphalt therefore we would expect to see the Rubberized Asphalt percentage to remain at 35 percent or greater regardless of the amount of total placed.
-CalRecycle outreach and training has been ongoing for multiple years and the current grant program for RHMA installation sees repeat local government usage and is oversubscribed, reflecting that areas are embracing the use of RHMA.
-CalRecycle has also previously published a basic introduction to RHMA Usage to accompany the outreach and training efforts.
-The Public Works Standards Greenbook has published standards for Asphalt Rubber Hot Mix and continues to update based on new proven technologies and methods.
+Since 2018, the RHMA percentage decrease has had a general correlation to the total hot mix asphalt placed.
+Caltrans expects to meet its mandated percentage of rubber usage in its hot mix asphalt projects.
+Therefore, one would expect to see the rubberized asphalt percentage remain at 35% or greater regardless of the amount of total hot mix asphalt placed.
+CalRecycle outreach and training has been ongoing for multiple years and the current grant program for RHMA installation sees repeat local government usage.
+CalRecycle also previously published a basic introduction to RHMA usage to accompany its outreach and training efforts.
+The Public Works Standards Greenbook provides standards for RHMA and continues to provide updated guidance based on new proven technologies and methods.

-For smaller areas with smaller size projects, the current method of RHMA installation is slightly more costly than traditional asphalt and has specific technical placement requirements that can reduce its attractiveness.
+When project quantities are 1,000 tons or less, the current method of RHMA installation can be more costly than traditional asphalt and involves specific technical placement requirements that may reduce its attractiveness.
+This is due to the higher costs associated with mobilizing an asphalt rubber blending plant.